boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **Choose carefully**.

-The monthly bill always seems reasonable until you're taking an ice-cold 3 AM shower in Ohio to stay under budget.
+The monthly bill always seems reasonable until you're taking an ice-cold 3 AM shower in Ohio to stay under the **new CTO**'s budget.

-But really, it’s the 10-year price tag and lost efficiency that make you shiver.

 ---